Minneapolis Truck Accident Attorney

 - Other drivers who may have acted recklessly and contributed to the collision.

 Because each of these parties can share in the liability behind an accident, it can be difficult to pursue compensation from any one of them.
 Many will outright deny culpability, instead pointing the finger at a different party for their role in the matter.
-If you're trying to find your way through this entangled web of confusion on your own, it's easy to become overwhelmed and frustrated.
 Likewise, many of these entities also have their own legal teams designed to protect them and alleviate their liability.
-An experienced representative and advocate like Bob Butwinick can analyze all of the facts surrounding an accident to determine who should be held accountable.
+Our experienced Minneapolis truck accident attorney can analyze all of the facts surrounding an accident to determine who should be held accountable.

 Because the losses incurred during a truck accident can be immense, victims of truck accidents may be entitled to significant compensation.
-Minnesota law states that all at-fault parties in a truck accident may be held liable for damages, as outlined in Minnesota Statute § 169.09, which governs liability and reporting requirements for motor vehicle accidents.
+Minnesota personal injury law generally allows at-fault parties in a motor vehicle accident to be held liable for damages, and the specific rules for liability and reporting are set out in Minnesota Statute § 169.09.

 Depending on the circumstances of the case, recoverable damages can include: